galaxyproject/training-material/topics/dev/tutorials/interactive-tools/tutorial.md

 The GxIT that we wrapped in this tutorial was a simple example, and you should now understand what is required to create an Interactive Tool for Galaxy.
 However, there are a few additional components that can enhance the reliability and user experience of the tool.
 In addition, more complex applications may require some additional components or workarounds the create the desired experience for the user.

 ## Run script

 In the case of our `Tabulator` application, the run script is simply the R script that renders our Shiny App.
 It is quite straightforward to call this from our Galaxy tool XML.
 However, some web apps might require more elaborate commands to be run.
-In this situation, there are a number of solutions demonstrated in the `<command>` section of [existing GxITs](https://github.com/galaxyproject/galaxy/tree/dev/tools/interactive):
+In this situation, there are several solutions demonstrated in the `<command>` section of [existing GxITs](https://github.com/galaxyproject/galaxy/tree/dev/tools/interactive):
 - [Guacamole Desktop](https://github.com/galaxyproject/galaxy/blob/dev/tools/interactive/interactivetool_guacamole_desktop.xml): application startup with `startup.sh`
 - [HiCBrowser](https://github.com/galaxyproject/galaxy/blob/dev/tools/interactive/interactivetool_hicbrowser.xml): application startup with `supervisord`
 - [AskOmics](https://github.com/galaxyproject/galaxy/blob/dev/tools/interactive/interactivetool_askomics.xml): configuration with Python and Bash scripts, followed by `start_all.sh` to run the application.

 ## Templated config files

 Using the `<configfiles>` section in the tool XML, we can enable complex user configuration for the application by templating a run script or configuration file to be read by the application.
 In this application, for example, we could use a `<configfiles>` section to template user input into the `app.R` script that runs the application within the Docker container.
 This could enable the user to customize the layout of the app before launch.

 ## Reserved environment variables